 - Interpreting what laws mean.

 - Testing your knowledge of what’s in the U.S. and Florida constitutions.

 Each activity comes with an overview, handouts and is guided by a PowerPoint.
-All materials can be downloaded from The Florida Bar website.
+All materials are available on The Florida Bar website.

 Attorneys can receive CLE credit for making Benchmarks presentations.
 Benchmarks presenters can earn one ethics credit hour for each presentation for up to three presentations in a three-year reporting period.
 Form to apply for credit.